NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 * The nano plan is marked as failed by creating the `failed` leaf under the plan.
 * The scheduled post-actions are canceled.
 Canceled post actions stay in the `side-effect-queue` with status `canceled` and are not going to be executed.

 After such an event, manual intervention is required.
-If not using the `rollback-on-error` option or rollback transaction fails, please consult [Commit Queue](../../operation-and-usage/cli/nso-device-manager.md#user\_guide.devicemanager.commit-queue) for the correct procedure to follow.
+If not using the `rollback-on-error` option or the rollback transaction fails, consult [Commit Queue](../../operation-and-usage/cli/nso-device-manager.md#user\_guide.devicemanager.commit-queue) for the correct procedure to follow.
 Once the cause of the commit queue failure is resolved, you can manually resume the service progression by invoking the `reactive-re-deploy` action on a nano service or a zombie.

 ## Graceful Link Migration Example <a href="#d5e10385" id="d5e10385"></a>

 You can find another nano service example under `examples.ncs/getting-started/developing-with-ncs/20-nano-services`.
 The example illustrates a situation with a simple VPN link that should be set up between two devices.
-The link is considered established only after it is tested and a _test-passed_ leaf is set to `true`.
+The link is considered established only after it is tested and a `test-passed` leaf is set to `true`.
 If the VPN link changes, the new endpoints must be set up before removing the old endpoints, to avoid disturbing customer traffic during the operation.

-The package named link contains the nano service definition.
+The package named `link` contains the nano service definition.
 The service has a list containing at most one element, which constitutes the VPN link and is keyed on a-device a-interface b-device b-interface.
 The list element corresponds to a component type `link:vlan-link` in the nano service plan.

-{% code title="20-nano-services link example plan" %}
+{% code title="Example: 20-nano-services Link Example Plan" %}
 ```
   identity vlan-link {
     base ncs:plan-component-type;